barsoom/review/README.md

 * [ ] Can assets build be fast in CI by using docker to run everything?
 * [ ] Make the enviornment more reliable by making elm-brunch work better.
 Handle any number of files without having to specify any or specify regexes.
+  - Make elm-brunch work correctly on "brunch build" so that the ELM_FILES hack in install_dependences can be removed

 ## Make code review fully featured